yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)loginStarted:(NSNotification*)notification {
-  // notification contains the following:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_PROVIDER = the provider where the login has started
+  // DICT_ELEMENT_PROVIDER = The provider (NSNumber*) where the login has started
-  // DICT_ELEMENT_PAYLOAD  = an identification String that you can give when you initiate the
+  // DICT_ELEMENT_PAYLOAD  = An identification string (NSString*) that you can give when you
-  //                         login operation and want to receive back upon starting
+  //                     initiate the login operation and want to receive back upon starting

   // ... your game specific implementation here ...
 }